sushi286/kitcat/README.md

 **On Your Phone:**
 - Open the link in Chrome/Safari
-- Tap share → "Add to Home Screen"
-- Now it's like an app on your phone!
+-
 ## Tech Stuff (For Nerds)

-- Pure HTML/CSS/JavaScript - no frameworks needed
+- Pure HTML - no frameworks needed
 - Everything saves in your browser (no server)
 - Works offline after first visit
-- Free hosting on Vercel/Netlify
+- Free hosting on Vercel

 ## Cool Features

 - **Your data stays private** - everything saves to your own device
 - **Cute animations** - floating cats and smooth transitions
-- **Game progress saves** - your high scores and unlocked cats remember
+- **Game progress saves** - your high scores
 - **Themes change everything** - colors, backgrounds, even the floating elements

 ## Why I Made This

 Wanted to create something that makes people smile while being actually useful.
 Who doesn't love cats and positive vibes?
+(Also wanted to try to make a project on my own for fun :P)

 Perfect for:
 - Quick motivation breaks